-Most hotels and backpacker hostels in Jaisalmer sell camel safaris (for a commission) but it's better to go with specialist agencies, so you can be sure of what you're getting.
-These include Sahara Travels (next to the Fort gate), Trotters Independent Travel, and Real Desert Man Camel Safaris.
+Most hotels and backpacker hostels in Jaisalmer sell camel safaris (for a commission).
+However, it's better to go with specialist operators, so you can be sure of what you're getting.
+Recommended ones include Sahara Travels (next to the Fort gate), Trotters Independent Travel, and Real Desert Man Camel Safaris.
 Their websites contain details of the various safari packages available.
-The safaris offered by Shahi Palace and Hotel Pleasant Haveli, Wanderlust Hostel, and Toffu Hotel and are also decent.
+The safaris offered by Shahi Palace, Hotel Pleasant Haveli, Wanderlust Hostel, and Toffu Hotel and are also decent.
 Many offer non-touristy options away from the crowds.

 If you really want to go off the beaten path and have a rustic experience, far from the tourist trail, try The Adventure Travel Agency in Jaisalmer.
 They'll take you a long camel safari out towards Barmer, sleeping under the stars on army bedding in the dunes.

 Duration of Camel Safaris

 It's possible to go on a quick camel safari and return the same day.
 However, most people prefer to go deeper into the desert for a few days.
 Many choose the overnight option, which is sensible as it can become monotonous otherwise (and you're likely to end up with a sore bum).
 This consists of riding the camel into the desert, watching the sunset, having dinner, star gazing, waking up for sunrise, and then riding back.
 Desert sunsets and sunrises are pretty darn spectacular!

 Longer options, up to 30 days are available for hardcore enthusiasts!
 You can get an itinerary tailored to meet your needs.

 How Much Will it Cost?